• Skip to primary navigation

 Health benefits of artichoke

 Artichoke is considered a superfood by many, mostly because of its high levels of antioxidants.
-Besides this important fact, artichoke is proven to help control blood pressure and lower cholesterol levels.
 It's also rich in potassium, fiber, vitamin C, and magnesium.
 If you'd like to read more about it, here is a great article by WebMD about the health benefits of artichoke.

 FAQ